Top of page

 Personalised care and support

-The NHS is committed to offering tailored care and support to each individual living with and beyond cancer.
+The NHS aims to give tailored care and support to everyone with and beyond cancer.
 This is known as a personalised care and support plan.

 NHS UK